EasyLife365/EasyLife365-Collaboration-Addons-SendMail/readme.md

 ## Deploy the solution to an Azure Subscription via Bicep

 You can also use Azure Bicep to deploy the solution.
 You can find the script to start the deployment from localhost under `_automation/provisioning-environment.ps1`.
-You can use the script `_automation/provision.ps1` in a GitHub action after signing in to Azure AD with a service principal.
+You can use the script `_automation/provision-environment.ps1` in a GitHub action after signing in to Azure AD with a service principal.
+We provide two sample parameter files for the Bicep script under `_automation/config`.

-Before you start a new deployment, you need to make a few changes to the files mentioned below.
+Before you start a new deployment, you need to make a few changes to the config files mentioned below.
 We recommend you [fork](https://github.com/EasyLife365/EasyLife365-Addon-SendMail/generate) the repository and change the values in your fork.

-- provision-environment.ps1:
-  - Replace 00000000-0000-0000-0000-000000000000 with the id of the subscription where resources shall be deployed
-- resources-dev.json:
+- resources-dev.json and resources-prod.json:
   - Adjust the values of the following settings to match your requirements:
     - applicationName
     - resourceNamesPrefix